 asphalt: Liquid asphalt cement is primarily produced by petroleum distillation.
 Liquid asphalt cement is a dark brown to black cementitious material and is primarily used in the road construction and maintenance industry as well as for shingle manufacturing and roofing purposes.

-barrel: One barrel of petroleum.
-Each barrel representing 34.972 Imperial gallons or 42 U.S. gallons butane: A common LPG that is colorless and flammable, C4H10.
-Butane has numerous commercial uses and is used industrially as a feedstock for gasoline and in petrochemical production.
+barrel: One barrel of petroleum, each barrel representing 34.972 Imperial gallons or 42 U.S. gallons.

 Board: The board of directors of Gibson Energy Inc.